Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 #### Cost

-{Luxury} items are harder to get, but they signal wealth and status to those in the know.
-These items can be used to impress or intimidate some people. {Cheap Knock Off} gear might not always been reliable, but it might help fit in at a party full of posers.
+:aspect[Luxury] items are harder to get, but they signal wealth and status to those in the know.
+These items can be used to impress or intimidate some people. :aspect[Cheap Knock Off] gear might not always been reliable, but it might help fit in at a party full of posers.

 #### The Tech Curve

-{Top of the line} and {Prototype} are ways to say an item is ahead of the tech curve and is more advanced in some ways than similar devices.
+:aspect[Top of the line] and :aspect[Prototype] are ways to say an item is ahead of the tech curve and is more advanced in some ways than similar devices.
 Though be ready for incompatibilities and unresolved beta issues.
-On the other hand, it might be easy to find a sale on {Last Year's Model} if you are willing to deal with poor performance and lack of features.
+On the other hand, it might be easy to find a sale on :aspect[Last Year's Model] if you are willing to deal with poor performance and lack of features.

 #### Smart Devices

-Any interface capable gear gets the {Smart Device} aspect.
+Any interface capable gear gets the :aspect[Smart Device] {.right\}

 Smart devices have integrated computers, sensors, and motors which allow an interfaced character to control the device with their mind.
-This aspect's commonly invoked when using the {Smart Device}.
+This aspect's commonly invoked when using the :aspect[Smart Device].
 However, smart devices and characters interfaced with them run the risk of being hacked, and interfaced character can also suffer feedback if, for example, the drone she's piloting gets blown up unexpectedly.

 <!-- [being a smart device is different than having sapience] -->